ccg-v/ft_irc/SERVER_CLASS.md

 	- A client attempts to connect to example.com.
 DNS resolves it to multiple IPs: 192.168.1.1, 192.168.1.2, and 192.168.1.3.
 If 192.168.1.1 is unreachable, the client can try the next IP in the list.
 	- Modern clients often support both IPv4 and IPv6.
 Resolving a hostname to both an IPv4 address (A record) and an IPv6 address (AAAA record) allows the client to choose based on its capabilities and network.

-	In any case, or small-scale applications or services running on a single server, a hostname often resolves to just one IP address.
+	- In any case, for small-scale applications or services running on a single server, a hostname often resolves to just one IP address.